HOW TO CLEAN A CONCRETE PATIO

-Concrete is relatively low-maintenance when it comes to outdoor surfaces, as a concrete patio is easier to clean and maintain than a deck.
-Despite its tough exterior, concrete is porous and easily absorbs liquids, which can lead to tough stains.
-The texture of the surface also provides plenty of pores for dirt, moss, and other materials to accumulate.
+Concrete is a relatively low-maintenance outdoor surface, as a concrete patio is often easier to clean and maintain than a wooden deck.
+However, despite its tough exterior, concrete is porous and easily absorbs liquids, which can lead to tough stains.
+The texture of the surface also provides plenty of crevices for dirt, moss, and other materials to accumulate.

-To remove stains and get your patio clean, you'll need something that will also sink in and lift the offending spot.
-Cat litter, sawdust and other absorbent materials remove fresh spills, but do very little to absorb what sinks into the surface.
+To clean a stained concrete patio, you'll need something that will also sink in and lift the offending spot.
+Kitty litter, sawdust and other absorbent materials remove fresh surface spills, but do very little to absorb what sinks below the surface.

 Muriatic acid is sometimes used to clean concrete and masonry.
 But the binder in concrete, Portland cement, dissolves when it comes into contact with an acid.
 This chemical reaction forms water-soluble calcium compounds, which are then leached away.
 Plus, acid-based cleaners pull calcium hydroxide out of the hardened concrete, which then quickly forms a white, dusty material called efflorescence.
-This is a chemical reaction that is hard to control, and the material can become so thick that you'll need to clean it off of your patio.
+This is a chemical reaction that is hard to control, and the material can become so thick that you'll need to sweep it off of your patio.

 Another widely used concrete cleaner is trisodium phosphate (TSP).
 It is alkaline, so it will not harm your concrete, but it is alkaline enough to cause skin irritation and even burns.
 TSP is also very bad for the environment.
-If it ends up in lakes and streams, the phosphates trigger an overgrowth of algae that results in a depletion of oxygen levels in the water, which endangers fish and aquatic plant life.
+If it ends up in lakes and streams, the phosphates trigger an overgrowth of algae that results in a depletion of oxygen levels in the water, which can endanger fish and other aquatic life.

-Simple Green Oxy Solve Concrete and Driveway Cleaner can be used with a pressure washer or for manual cleaning of concrete surfaces including driveways, sidewalks, patios and walkways.
+You can use Simple Green Oxy Solve Concrete and Driveway Cleaner to clean a concrete patio with or without a pressure washer.
 It removes oil, grease, grime and most stains and discolorations.
 Its biodegradable formula is safe for lawns and pets.
 The non-corrosive and non-degrading formula utilizes the natural power of peroxide to provide high-performance cleaning and stain removal without toxic or abrasive chemicals.
 It is also an EPA Safer Choice Direct Release formula that has been reviewed by toxicologists and deemed safe for environmental contact.

 TIP: Clean your patio on an overcast day.
 Your cleaning solution will evaporate more slowly when the sun isn't beating down on it.
 It's also a good idea to start cleaning early in the day before the sun has the chance to warm the surface.

 TIP: Once your patio is clean, protect it from future stains by sealing it with a concrete sealer.
-Use a paint roller to apply.
-Start from the middle and roll out to the edges.
+Follow directions on the sealer label.